LinneaToth/TicTacToe/README.md

 # Tic-Tac-Toe

-A simple game, made through Vite with React, TypeScript and Tailwind for a school assignment in my second semester of pursuing my new skill set as a webdev 🤓
+A simple Tic-Tac-Toe game built with React, TypeScript and Tailwind, using Vite.
+This project was made as a school assignment in my second semester of web development 🤓

 |   |   |
 |---|---|